drizham/financial-data-pipeline/README.md

 ## Usage

-The entry file point is pipeline0.py
+The entry file point is pipeline1.py
-This file
+This file (includes Kensu observability)

 1. Deletes previously downloaded and processed data files in the 'data lake'
 2. Downloads and saves a single financial data instrument from yahoo finance with a wrapped yfinance call.
 3. Calls the data file 'summarising' function that evaluates the basic statistics of the downloaded files in step one and saves it to another folder.

-pipeline0.py is where more processing steps should be added to.
+pipeline1.py is where more processing steps should be added to.

 When done running pipelines deactivate the virtual environment with: